Master of Business Administration Curriculum

 After completing the MBA program at Santa Clara University, students will be able to:

 • Describe ethical dilemmas in business, and identify and articulate an ethically justifiable response using appropriate ethical frameworks.
-Evaluate these questions in the contexts of corporate social responsibility, stakeholders, and sustainability in modern business.
+Evaluate these questions in the context of corporate social responsibility, stakeholders, and sustainability in modern business.

 • Assess global economic trends, international financial links, and key drivers of international trade and competition, and describe and analyze international differences in business environments.